Background picture

 Healing Power, Condition Damage, Concentration, Expertise) and the Seraph stat combo (Precision, Healing Power, Condition Damage and Concentration).
 This gives a high amount of Healing Power and Condition Damage.
 They then uses Runes, Sigils and Food to cap Burning duration allowing you to deal a good amount of damage.

-There are Three variants shown below; a low AR Celestial variant, a high AR Celestial variant, and a Celestial Heal variant.
-The Celestial 150AR variant is the standard version with high boon duration and provides solid damage while being fairly forgiving with boon uptimes.
-It also has the advantage of working well in other content outside of fractals with minimal changes.
-The Celestial 222AR build is a more offensive build and offers the most damage.
+There are two variants shown below; a Celestial variant, and a Celestial Heal variant.
+The Celestial 150AR variant is the standard version that provides solid damage while being fairly forgiving with boon uptimes.
 While the Celestial Heal 150AR variant is much more supportive and a last resort before swapping to Heal Firebrand.
 All of these builds can be optimized further with a mix of gear to suit your needs using our gear optimizer.

 There are several different gear, utility, and trait setups that allow you to maintain quickness that can be situationally chosen.
 Check the gear optimizer to adjust your gear for the boon durations listed below: